 I started out with the world’s most naïve business plan.
 I decided I’d build a business where ten thousand organizations were willing to spend ten thousand dollars a year with my company.
-So from the beginning I focused on B2B at a time when everybody else was B2C.
+So from the beginning, I focused on B2B at a time when everybody else was B2C.
 I figured people are willing to pay, to some extent, relative to the size of the problem that you’re solving.
-I wanted to solve a problem that could change working life, and that was not going to be worth $9 a month.
+I wanted to solve a problem that could change my working life, and that was not going to be worth $9 a month.

-On the other hand, I don’t believe that the future of software is million dollar deals.
+On the other hand, I don’t believe that the future of software is million-dollar deals.
 I made a goal from the beginning to create simpler, lighter tools: technologies that everybody could use rather than just trying to solve a problem for one small part of the market.
 Balancing those two thoughts, $10,000 a year seemed a good, round number to aim for.

 Co-working at Inspire9, and the start of Culture Amp